 Construction Site Crane Accident Leaves Ten Injured

+A construction site crane accident leaves ten injured in Manhattan.
 A component of a crane failed while attempting to lift a large heating and air-conditioning unit into a high-rise building on Madison Avenue, near where construction workers were replacing a recently-burst water main.
 The accident occurred Sunday morning, May 31st.
 Ten people were injured by falling debris and broken glass.
 After the crash, authorities were stationed at either end of the block surrounding the building and closed additional surrounding blocks, as there were concerns that additional debris could fall from other parts of the building, injuring additional bystanders.
 Fortunately, the block on the side of the building where the accident occurred was already closed to pedestrians and car traffic, due to the water main construction.

 When the accident occurred, the crew working on the office building located at 261 Madison Avenue were attempting to get the heating and air conditioning unit into the control room on top of the building.
 At one point, a “rigging strap” holding the reportedly four-ton unit to the crane snapped.
 Witnesses report that the crane’s load began swinging and repeatedly crashed into the side of the building as it fell to the ground.
 The unit tore metal and concrete from the building’s façade as it fell, shattering windows as well.
 When the unit hit the ground in the middle of Madison Avenue in front of a popular Japanese restaurant, one neighbor reported that it sounded “like a freight train.”
 Debris from the building sent five drivers and two construction workers to nearby hospitals, while three other individuals who were injured did not seek medical attention.